progressivis/progressivis/doc/custom_modules.md

 ### Input/Output/Parameters Definition

 ProgressiVis defines several Python decorators to limit the amount of boilerplate code to type.
 Every Module class uses some input slots, output slots, and parameters.
 They can be declared using the `@def_input`, `@def_output`, and `@def_paramameter` decorators.
-These decorators can appear after the `@document` decorator (line 10).
+These decorators appear at line 10-11.

-Line 11 declares an input slot called "table" of type `PTable` and provides a short documentation.
+Line 10 declares an input slot called "table" of type `PTable` and provides a short documentation.

-Line 12 declares the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
+Line 11 declares the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
 The output slot descriptor also defines a documentation string.

 Input and output slots can also be required or not; by default, they are required.
 When a slot is required, it should be connected for the dataflow to be **valid**.
 We discuss the notion of dataflow validity [in the next section](#validity).

-Line 14 defines the class `SimpleMax`, inheriting from the `Module` class.
+Line 13 defines the class `SimpleMax`, inheriting from the `Module` class.
 Its `__init__` method is minimal for modules; it catches all the keyword parameters to pass them to the `Module` constructor.
 It is redefined only to initialize the value of the `default_step_size` instance variable with a reasonable value for the `SimpleMax` module, as explained in the next [Time Predictor section](#time-predictor).
 Without the `@def_` decorators, the `__init__` method would require many more lines of code to  declare the slots and parameters.